thomasnwilson/class-yaml-2017/analysis/miechv-3-measures/miechv-3-measures.md

-# MIECHV 3 Measures
+# Common Outcome Measures -Oklahoma MIECHV 3
 Date: `r Sys.Date()`

-This report covers the planned outcomes for MIECHV 3
+This report covers the planned outcomes for MIECHV 3.

+Instructions:  Discuss the (a) usefulness, (b) feasibility, and (c) definitions of these proposed measures.
+These ‘common’ measures will be derived from ETO and made available to providers weekly; no extra effort should be required.
+HV CoIIN  recommends that every site beginning to use these measures for the first time conduct a diagnostic analysis of their family engagement processes by reviewing all of these measures using 1-2 months of historical data (for example, look back at data from 3 months ago and 4 months ago).

 <!--  Set the working directory to the repository's base directory; this assumes the report is nested inside of two directories.-->